 You will want the delicate navigation of the grand jury investigation process to be in the hands of a skilled defense attorney rather than trying to handle it yourself as a DIY project.
 Think of these cases as sophisticated medical procedures.
 You do not want to perform surgery on yourself.

 A Washington criminal defense attorney can talk to you and provide defense and guidance.
-Contact our office today for a free consultation.
+Contact our office today.

 DISCLAIMER: This post is intended to share my perspective, insights, and some general information on various aspects of criminal cases.
 It is not legal advice and is not intended to substitute for legal advice.
 You should consult an attorney to obtain legal advice for your individual situation and case.